vacp2p/rfc/content/docs/rfcs/57/README.md

 # DoS Protection

 Hereunder we describe the "opt-in message signing for DoS prevention" solution, designed *ad hoc* for Status MVP.
+This solution allows to protect a given gossipsub topic with a private key, where only signed messages are routed.

 Since publishing messages to pubsub topics has no limits, anyone can publish messages at a very high rate and DoS the network.
 This would elevate the bandwidth consumption of all nodes subscribed to said pubsub topic, making it prohibitive (in terms of bandwidth) to be subscribed to it.